The Pink Sand Beach Sardinia Italy

 If you have been drooling over gorgeous stock photos of pink sand beaches recently and you want to be the envy of friends and family by visiting a pink sand beach on your next vacation, you may want to reconsider Sardinia as your place to do it.

-While Sardinia does indeed have some of the most beautiful beaches in Italy and the world including Costa Smeralda and Santa Maria, as you read in this article, for many different reasons, Budelli Island is not a place where you are allowed to get your toes in pink sand.
+While this Pink Sand Beach In Sardinia Italy does indeed have some of the most beautiful beaches in Italy and the world, including Costa Smeralda and Santa Maria, as you read in this article, for many different reasons, Budelli Island is not a place where you are allowed to get your toes in pink sand.

 Thank you for reading and sharing: